 Example 1:

-Let us take an example to illustrate the Super-D numbers C++.
+Let's consider an instance to demonstrate the Super-D numbers in C++.

 #include <iostream>